 Vietnam is well and truly entrenched as part of the Southeast Asia backpacking route and is fast establishing itself as a destination in its own right.
 It’s very easy to see why too, it offers lush jungle, adventure opportuinties, amazing food and an intriguing history.

 Yes, so Vietnam is amazing and it is calling your name!
 If you are wondering what to bring to Vietnam, then you are in the right place.

-Read on for your top 21-needs packing list, tips on what to wear that’s appropriate for Vietnam street fashion, a breakdown of what to pack for Vietnam by seasonal weather conditions – plus suggestions for women and men, what not to pack for Vietnam and our #1 pick for what travel bag to pack it all into!
+Read on for your top 22-needs packing list, tips on what to wear that’s appropriate for Vietnam street fashion, a breakdown of what to pack for Vietnam by seasonal weather conditions.

 By the time you get through all the good stuff we put together for you, you’ll be more ready than ever to explore pagodas in Ha Noi and Ho Chi Minh City, lounge on Nha Trang Beach, stroll along the streets of charming Hoi An, cruise through Halong Bay and dig into some tasty pho!

 Let’s get started!Final Thoughts on What to Pack for Vietnam